WHO IS SALARY FINANCE?

 We may share your personal information with suppliers who provide services to us and who require access to your personal information in order to process it for the reasons set out above.

 Our suppliers include:

 - brokers, lenders and providers of credit and financial products;

 - customer support services and developers (which may be based outside the European Economic Area);

 - IT providers (such as communications management providers or suppliers that assist with user analytics, visitor recordings etc.).

-We will share your personal information with our External Organisations in order to provide you with the products and/or services that you applied for, for example to enhance the accuracy of the data that we each hold about you or to link your Salary Finance account with your Help to Save account or Yorkshire Building Society account (as applicable).
+We will share your personal information with our External Organisations in order to provide you with the products and/or services that you applied for, for example to enhance the accuracy of the data that we each hold about you or to link your Salary Finance account with your NS&I Help to Save account or Yorkshire Building Society account (as applicable).
 In order to help you set up an NS&I Help to Save account, we will provide HMRC with data required for Salary Deduction for HtS, which may include one or more of the following: your email address and bank account details.
 We will transfer savings amounts to NS&I to be credited to your NS&I Help to Save account (subject to NS&I account rules, including limits on amounts that may be credited each month).

 We also share your personal information with companies within our group, or our business partners, who manage some parts of our products and/or services.